 Software and Warranty

 MSI includes a standard 1-year warranty on parts and labor with MSI A6200.
 Unfortunately, the company offers phone support only from 9 am to 9 pm on weekdays.
-To see how MSI did in our tech support showdown, click here.
+See how MSI did in our Tech Support Showdown.

 The MSI A6200 offers good looks, solid performance, and relatively strong battery life at a great price.
 However, the port placement and lack of multitouch will annoy some.
 And the HP G62t, which also sports a Core i3 M330 CPU and costs $599, has a faster 7,200 rpm hard drive.
 Still, the A6200 has a sense of style and value that makes it a good choice for students and families on a budget.
 We just recommend that you try to find the Core i5 version first for the same price.